Initialize SDK and Start Recording

 }

-2.1 Grab the key in App Settings → App Key on the UXCam Dashboard.
+2.1 Get your key from App Settings → App Key on the UXCam Dashboard.

 UXCAM_KEY=your_app_key